shrpnsld/nest-in/README.md

 	brew autoremove
 ```

 When some work needs to be done before or after nesting, `.first` and `.last` targets can be used.
-These targets can have requirements, but they can't have dependencies or artifacts.
-In the example bellow, `.first` defines global variable with dotfiles path:
+These targets can have requirements but cannot have dependencies or artifacts.
+In the example below, `.first` defines a global variable with the dotfiles path.

 ```bash
 .first